 \subsection{$l_p$ Norm}

-Some methods (\cite{he2018soft,li2017pruning}) use the $l_p$ norm to evaluate the importance of weights (or filters, channels, etc.).
-For example, \citet{he2018soft} exploit $l_p$ norm to evaluate the importance of the filter $\mathcal{F}_{i,j}$ as Eq.(\ref{eq.4}).
+Some methods (\cite{he2018soft,li2017pruning,sun2024simple}) use the $l_p$ norm to evaluate the importance of weights (or filters, neurons, etc.).
+For example, \citet{he2018soft} exploit the $l_p$ norm to evaluate the importance of the filter $\mathcal{F}_{i,j}$, as shown in Eq.(\ref{eq.4}).

 where $k^{(i)}$ is the kernel size of layer $i$ in a network and $c_{in}^{(i)}$ is the number of channels at layer $i$.
-The filters with small $l_p$ norm are more likely pruned than those of higher $l_p$ norm.
-Some norm-based pruning methods (\cite{li2017pruning}) use $l_1$ norm as the importance metric.
-In this case, these methods also belong to magnitude-based pruning methods.
-In addition, the importance value is often optimized with norm-based sparsity regularization (\cite{ding2018auto}) that is discussed in \ref{regularization}.
+Weights with smaller $l_p$ norms are more likely to be pruned than those with higher $l_p$ norms.
+In addition, the importance value is often optimized with norm-based sparsity regularization (\cite{ding2018auto}), which is discussed in \ref{regularization}.